tlourey/tlourey.github.io/pages/linux-commands.md

 Very well know cron bug that has been left in there by design: <https://crontab.guru/cron-bug.html>

 Also refer to [systemctl](#systemctl) commands for times and the links in [SystemD Links](#systemd-links) about timers.
 SystemD timers do the same thing as cron but they are newer.

+## Accounts and Groups

+`passwd -S USERNAME` shows the date and status of a users password.
+> Display account status information.
+The status information consists of 7 fields.
+The first field is the user's login name.
+The second field indicates if the user account has a locked password (L), has no password (NP), or has a usable password (P).
+The third field gives the date of the last password change.
+The next four fields are the minimum age, maximum age, warning period, and inactivity period for the password.
+These ages are expressed in days.

+`sudo passwd -L USERNAME`: Lock out a users password.
+Doesn't disable account, just doesn't allow password.\
+`sudo usermod --expiredate 1 USERNAME`: Disables an account.
+`sudo faillog -l 60 olivia`: lock out Olivia for 60 mins

+`sudo addgroup sshlogin`\
+`sudo adduser XXX`\
+`sudo adduser XXX sshlogin`: add other users group\
+`sudo adduser XXX sudo`: if user also needs sudo\
+`sudo useradd -m -G sshlogin,sudo XXX -s /bin/bash`: sets a users shell, shouldn't be needed much these days `sudo passwd XXX`: if you need to change user's password

 ## Main SystemD Commands